funkpopo/ssd/README.md

   </td></tr></table>
 </div>

-SSD is conceptually a new type of speculative decoding (SD) where drafting and verification, usually sequential processes with a serial dependence, are parallelized.
-Doing this presents a number of challenges, and the focus of the paper and codebase is in resolving these challenges to get maximal performance.
-SSD, like SD, is lossless, i.e. will sample from the same distribution as autoregressive decoding.
+SSD is a new type of speculative decoding (SD).
+In normal SD, a small and fast model guesses the next few tokens that a larger slower model may generate, and the large model then verifies them in one forward pass: drafting and verification happen one after the other.

+In SSD, they happen in parallel.
+The small model _anticipates_ likely verification outcomes in advance, and speculates for _all of them_ at once.
+If it guessed correctly, the speculation can be returned immediately so drafting overhead is eliminated entirely.

 ## Setup